 Overview of ASP.NET Unit Tests

 You use ASP.NET unit tests to test methods that are part of ASP.NET sites or projects.
-For example, you can test the methods that represent the business logic of an ASP.NET project.
+For example, you can test the methods that constitute the business logic of an ASP.NET project.

 If you are running Windows Vista, you must run Visual Studio as an administrator to run ASP.NET unit tests.
 If you run Visual Studio as a normal user, you can create a Web site and create and run ASP.NET tests, but the tests will fail.
 To run Visual Studio as an administrator, right-click Microsoft Visual Studio 2005 and then click Run As Administrator.
 If you are prompted to Continue, or to Allow the process to run, click Continue or Allow, respectively.
 If you are prompted to supply logon credentials for a user with administrator permissions, you must supply those credentials to successfully run ASP.NET unit tests.
 For more information about security in Windows Vista, see User Account Control Overview.